webmakaka/oracledba.net/website/index.md

       <br/><br/>

-      <h3>Now I'm working on position Oracle ADF / JET Developer and we develop application like <a href="https://www.youtube.com/watch?v=79QQbQ-PDkM" rel="nofollow">this</a>.</h3>
+      <h3>Now I'm working on position Oracle ADF / Oracle JET Developer and we develop application like <a href="https://www.youtube.com/watch?v=79QQbQ-PDkM" rel="nofollow">this</a>.</h3>

       For that reason, I'm lost skills as Oracle DBA.
-And do not remember details about many things.
+And don't remember details about many things.

-      If you will study oracle technologies and agree to share you knowlege on this website, please write me on email.
+      If you will study oracle technologies and agree to share your knowledge on this website, please write email to me.

       </div>